aarmea/dotfiles/README.md

 dotfiles
 ========

-This is a collection of .config files from the home directory on my MacBook.
-It currently includes my Bash `.profile` and MacVim `.vimrc` and `.gvimrc`.
+This is a collection of .config files from the home directories of my systems.
+It currently includes my Bash `.profile` and (Mac|G)Vim `.vimrc` and `.gvimrc`.

 To use, clone the repository and then symlink the relevant files into your home directory.